alephium/www/src/content/news/why-fee-generating-models-may-be-the-only-path-to-l1-longevity/index.md

 ## 1. Fee-Generating, Not Inflating

-The core building blocks of Alephium's Phase Two are the Core dApp (CLMM DEX) and ALPG staking.
+The core building blocks of Alephium's Phase Two are the Core dApp (CLMM DEX) and ALPH staking.
 Its utility is designed to reverse the financial decay of inflation.
 There's a good chance it can do that.

 **Usage Fuels Deflation**: Every transaction on the Core dApp will generate swap fees.
 100% of these swap fees will then be utilized for $ALPH buybacks, burns, and staking rewards.
 This creates a powerful, persistent deflationary force that structurally increases the value of the remaining tokens.